preston-mccormick/xamarin-forms-lab/README.md

-# xamarin-forms-lab
+Lab - Xamarin Forms

 Experiments in Xamarin.Forms for iOS, Android, and Windows

-Xamarin.Forms, fiddle-dee-dee!